-This lesson outlines the five default help links that may be included in the Help menu for your institution.
+This lesson outlines the default help links that may be included in the Help menu for your institution.

 Note: Depending on your institution, the Help menu may not be available.

-At the bottom of Global Navigation, click the Help link.
+In Global Navigation, click the Help link.

 Note: Depending on your institution, the Help link name and icon may vary.